MarcoG3/WhatsDump/README.md

   - Hardware acceleration must be enabled to run Emulator without issues
   - SIM card associated with msgstore.db to receive WhatsApp confirmation PIN (SMS or CALL)

+  - Install all the Python library dependencies by running the following command: `pip install -r requirements.txt`

 ### THIRD-PARTY LIBRARIES USED

   - [AndroidViewClient](https://github.com/dtmilano/AndroidViewClient/) by dtmilano